-As the \overline{SS} pin is used to signal the start and end of a transfer, it is also useful for doing packet/byte synchronization, keeping the slave bit counter synchronous with the master clock generator.
+As the SS pin is used to signal the start and end of a transfer, it is also useful for doing packet/byte synchronization, keeping the slave bit counter synchronous with the master clock generator.

-18.5 Data Modes
+17.5 Data Modes

 There are four combinations of SCK phase and polarity with respect to serial data.
-The SPI data transfer formats are shown in Figure 18-2 on page 198.
+The SPI data transfer formats are shown in Figure 17-2.
 Data bits are shifted out and latched in on opposite edges of the SCK signal, ensuring sufficient time for data signals to stabilize.